Coaches for all 28 varsity sports at Carolina spend considerable time and resources recruiting students to participate in athletics at the University.

 The Department of Athletics designated liaison to Admissions and the ASPSA Director work together to consider the overall profile of an entire incoming class of first-year athletes—from all 28 teams—to ensure that UNC has the resources necessary to meet each student’s specific academic support needs.
 The goal is to ensure that upon admission to the University, all student-athletes have the academic resources needed to be successful.
 (See Process 2.0 Admissions for more details.)

 At UNC, screening for a possible learning disability does not occur until after a student-athlete has been admitted to the University.
 These screenings may take place during official or unofficial visits, during the summer prior to the first year, or later, depending on each individual student’s situation.
-Screenings during spring visits did not occur in 2014 and 2015.
+Screenings typically occur once a student matriculates.
 (See Process 10.0 Resources for Student-Athletes with Disabilities for more information.)

 There are no NCAA-imposed budget caps on recruiting.
 UNC’s Department of Athletics sets and monitors an annual budget for each team.
-These budgets can be supplemented by the Rams Club (See Process 20.0) or by fundraising efforts of individual coaches.
+These budgets can be supplemented by the Rams Club or by fundraising efforts of individual coaches.
 Individual fundraising goes into a coach’s sport-specific University account.